-Persons on the Racing NSW Excluded List can be found at the link below.
+Persons on the Racing NSW Excluded List can be found on the following link - RACING NSW EXCLUDED LIST

 LR114(5)(f) prohibits a thoroughbred that has been domiciled in NSW for the majority of it’s life to be sold/gifted at a livestock auction that is not approved by Racing NSW.